VuduPopaj/abh-technical/README.md

 # abh-technical
 This test demonstrates how to use Selenium WebDriver with Java to automate the process of searching for a company ("Atlantbh") on the Navigator website and verifying its address.
-Test is pretty basic without any major code complexity.
+The test is basic without any major code complexity.
+I've decided to identify this as a Smoke test because Navigator is an application that relies on the crucial functionality of searching for streets and places.
+If the search doesn't work, the application is unusable.

 **Technologies used:**
-- Selenium WebDriver: A framework for automating web browsers.
+- Selenium: A framework for automating web browsers.
-- Java: Programming language used to write the automation script.
+- Java: A Programming language used to write the automation script.
 - ChromeDriver: WebDriver implementation for Google Chrome.
 - WebDriverWait: Used to wait for certain conditions before proceeding with further actions (such as waiting for an element to be clickable or visible).